tabialau

 Tabia Lau is a Chinese-Canadian playwright, screenwriter, and scholar.

-Originally from Montreal, her plays have been seen, heard, produced, and commissioned largely throughout both the United States and Canada, and her commissioned musicals have made her a two time Toronto Fringe Festival Patron's Pick Award winner.
-She has also worked extensively with Gilbert & Sullivan troupes both in Montreal and New York City.
+Born and raised in Montreal, her plays have been seen, heard, produced, and commissioned largely throughout both the United States and Canada, and her plays and musicals have made her a three time Toronto Fringe Festival Patron's Pick Award winner.
+She has also worked extensively as a reader with the New York Musical Theatre Festival and Gilbert & Sullivan troupes both in Montreal and New York City.

 Stories that move her have always spanned around topics of